Skip to Content

 Frozen Ever After

 Frozen Ever After replaced the Maelstrom in the Norway pavilion.
 The base of the ride stayed the same, but now you can see Elsa, Anna, Olaf, and your other favorites from Frozen in this boat ride.
+It’s a cute recreation of the story and is great for families.

 Remy’s Ratatouille Adventure

-Eating at Epcot is almost an attraction of its own, so be sure to visit the various restaurants and kiosks throughout the World Showcase.
-If you are visiting during one of the popular Epcot events (Food and Wine, the Festival of the Arts, and the Flower and Garden Festival), be sure to stop at the kiosks to purchase food and drink samples.
+Eating at EPCOT is almost an attraction of its own, so be sure to visit the various restaurants and kiosks throughout the World Showcase.
+If you are visiting during one of the popular EPCOT events (Food and Wine, the Festival of the Arts, and the Flower and Garden Festival), be sure to stop at the kiosks to purchase food and drink samples.

 More Resources: Want to know more about Disney World rides?
 Click here to read all of our posts about Disney rides and attractions.